BradROlbrey/Photo-Machine/readme.md

 <img src="https://raw.githubusercontent.com/BradROlbrey/Photo-Machine/v1_results/Pinecone.png" width="100%" />

-# New Design
+## New Design

 Same functionality but in a more put-together form factor, aside from the lighting.
 My dad did the metalwork (pop rivets and aluminum bending/cutting).
 The arm is the same, carried over from the previous model.
 The electronics are the same as well, but whereas previously they were strewn about the table top, they are now mounted to the frame of the photomachine.
 The camera appears to have ran off at some point.
 ![1-overview](https://user-images.githubusercontent.com/17125101/198064809-aea53960-e34f-4496-b2ac-d83edf908519.jpg)

 Below is the Raspberry Pi, and above is the breadboard with the other components.
-Power comes in through the barrel plug in the middle.
+Power comes in through the barrel plug in between.

 <img alt="Raspberry Pi Mounted CloseUp" src="https://user-images.githubusercontent.com/17125101/211061392-f3a7742a-5123-484f-b58d-f8734200073b.jpg" width="60%" />